 Red Pokers grows in sandy soils in the northern sand plains from Geraldton to Shark Bay in Western Australia, often in thickets.
 The name for the genus honors Baron Christian L. von Hake, a 18th and 19th century German patron of botany and the specific epithet meaning full-cheeked comes from the Latin word 'bucca' meaning a cheek and the suffix '-ulentus' indicating a marked development in reference to the swollen fruit which are rarely seen in cultivation.
 Image on this page courtesy of Jo O'Connell of Australian Native Plant Nursery.

-The information about Hakea bucculenta displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Hakea bucculenta that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.